jump-dev/JuMP.jl/docs/src/manual/nlp.md

     this section, and see the guidelines at [ForwardDiff.jl](https://www.juliadiff.org/ForwardDiff.jl/release-0.10/user/limitations.html).

-The most common error is that your user-defined function is not generic with respect to the number type, i.e., don't assume that the input to the function is `Float64`.
+The most common error is that your user-defined function is not generic with respect to the number type, that is, don't assume that the input to the function is `Float64`.
 ```julia
 f(x::Float64) = 2 * x  # This will not work.